GiuseppeRussoGR/GiuseppeRussoGR/README.md

 ![Border](Border.svg)

-Hi, I'm Giuseppe a Jr. Full Stack Web Developer from Italia.
+Hi, I'm Giuseppe a Full Stack Web Developer from Italia.
 Always passionate about technology and curious about its logic, lover of Movies and SeriesTV and great gamer.
 A real Nerd. 🤓

 ## Reach me 📮